lviethai1997/BaiTest/ReadMe.md

 •	Set startup project Data
 •	Change connection string in Appsetting.json and SystemConstants.SQLcnn in Data project
 •	Open Tools --> Nuget Package Manager --> Package Manager Console in Visual Studio
-•	Run "add-migration CreateDatabase" then run "Update-database and Enter".
+•	Run "add-migration CreateDatabase" press enter then run "Update-database and Enter".
 •	Set multiple run project: Right click to Solution and choose Properties and set Multiple Project, choose Start for 2 Projects: AdminApplication, WebClientApplication.
 •	Choose profile to run or press F5

 3. If you want up project to ISS:
-•	Change SystemConstants.baseURL to URL of AdminApplication  in Data project
+•	Change SystemConstants.baseURL to your URL of AdminApplication in Data project
 •	You also have to install .net hosting bundle 6.0 and .net framework 4.8 runtime